brhambawa/CCPS209Labs/README.md

 # CCPS 209 Labs

-This repository contains the labs in the course [CCPS 209 Computer Science II](https://github.com/ikokkari/JavaExamples), as taught by [Ilkka Kokkarinen](https://www.cs.ryerson.ca/~ikokkari/) for the Chang School of Continuing Education, Ryerson University, Toronto.
+This repository contains the labs and the automated JUnit test classes for the course [CCPS 209 Computer Science II](https://github.com/ikokkari/JavaExamples), as taught by [Ilkka Kokkarinen](https://www.cs.ryerson.ca/~ikokkari/) for the Chang School of Continuing Education, Ryerson University, Toronto.
+There are currently 61 problems available so that students can freely choose the problems they wish to solve, depending on their inclinations and areas of personal interest.

-The lab specifications are given in the document [CCPS 209 Labs](https://github.com/ikokkari/CCPS209Labs/blob/master/CCPS%20209%20Labs.pdf).
+The specifications for the lab problems are given in the 135-page document [CCPS 209 Labs](https://github.com/ikokkari/CCPS209Labs/blob/master/CCPS%20209%20Labs.pdf).

 Text of `warandpeace.txt` taken from [Project Gutenberg](http://www.gutenberg.org/ebooks/2600).